 Are you in the process of building or renovating your home?
 If so, you probably need assistance to select doors and windows.
-Different types of wood used to make doors in Singapore.
-Take a look about solid wood, tubular core, semi solid wood, MDF wood, Chip Board, Honeycomb Core woods before you buy and make a door.
+Different types of wood are used to make doors in Singapore.
+Take a look about solid wood, tubular core, semi-solid wood, MDF wood, Chip Board, and Honeycomb Core woods before you buy and make a door.

 Solid Wood Doors

 Solid wood doors are 100% natural wood, except for the hardware or accessories.
 Solid wood doors have a very solid, substantial feel and are very strong.
 Solid wood doors are extremely sturdy and weather very well.
 While it is often the most expensive option, many buyers consider solid wood to be of good value due to its long-lasting composition.
 Solid wood interior doors also offer great insulation and act as a natural sound barrier.

 - Solid wood doors have a very solid, substantial feel and are very strong.

 - Sound-blockage is good to excellent, depending on wood species.
 Softwoods like pine are not very sound-proof, but hardwoods such as oak and maple are excellent at blocking sound transmission between rooms.

 - Solid wood doors are good for maintaining the resale value of a home.

 - These can be very expensive doors, especially those made from quality hardwoods.

 - Humidity changes can cause expansion, contraction, and warping.